Jun 6, 2025

 LLMs don’t follow the same rules—and it’s complicated.

-So what does this mean for your SEO strategy?
-Continue everything you’re doing, but also have a complimentary strategy for LLM visibility—and stay on top of the latest developments, optimizations, and opportunities.
+If you’re investing in SEO today, we recommend continue everything you’re doing, but also have a complimentary strategy for LLM visibility—and stay on top of the latest developments, optimizations, and opportunities.

 Turns out, you need to talk about your brand everywhere now.
 Authoritative sources are the new Google.
 Every search on Reddit, YouTube, or anywhere your users are is its own SERP, and you need to show up.